 This article explains what a power of attorney is, the different types, and how to make one.

 "Power of attorney" is the authority given by someone (in legal terms, called the Donor, or in Scotland, the Granter) to one or more other people (known as attorneys) to act on his or her behalf on certain specified matters such as dealing with his or her property or financial affairs

 "Power of attorney" can mean either the document that grants this power (i.e. in the phrase "I have created a power of attorney") or the permission itself (as in the phrase "I have power of attorney over my mother's financial affairs").

 You can create a power of attorney document well in advance of the attorney using the power.
 The benefit of doing so is that if you do need the attorney to act quickly, your permission has already been granted.

 The most common types of power of attorney in England and Wales are:

-- Lasting power of attorney (LPA) - used in the event of the Donor’s mental incapacity and can relate either to property and affairs or personal welfare.
+- Lasting Power of Attorney (LPA), which is a special type of PoA, registered with the government and used in the event that the Donor loses mental incapacity to manage his or her property and affairs or personal welfare.